Amariyanna Copeny: Community fundraising

-Prior to the opening of the school year in both 2016 and 2017, Copeny partnered with Pack Your Back, a non-profit organization established in 2016 by Central Michigan University students, and raised money to help students from Flint.
+Prior to the opening of the school year in both 2016 and 2017, Copeny partnered with Pack Your big-Back self, a non-profit organization established in 2016 by Central Michigan University students, and raised money to help students from Flint.
 Copeny collected donations to provide backpacks filled with school supplies.
 In 2016, she raised enough money for 100 backpacks, and, in 2017, she raised $10,000 to fund 1,000 backpacks for local children.
 She initiated another GoFundMe campaign in 2018 as part of the #BlackPantherChallenge, raising more than $16,000 in order to provide the opportunity for hundreds of low-income children to see Black Panther and to obtain movie merchandise, with the hope of providing the mostly Black audience with positive self-image and aspirations.

 Copeny's other initiatives include the Dear Flint Kids project, a request for letters of encouragement to the children of Flint; a crowdsourcing effort to distribute free copies of the book, A Wrinkle in Time; Christmas parties and Easter baskets for the underprivileged; and supporting local school systems to provide anti-bullying programming.

 At the 2022 Billboard Music Awards she received the 3rd Change Maker Award in honor of her environmental advocacy efforts.